 The most successful gamblers are set for life.
-Check out our definitive list of the leading famous gamblers on the planet to be starstruck.
+Check out our full list of the leading famous gamblers on the planet to be starstruck.

-The information in this blog post may change over time.
-We vow to update it as frequently as possible so that our readers get accurate information on your favourite famous gamblers from our page.
+The information in this blog post may change through time.
+We shall try to update it as frequently as possible so that our readers get accurate information on your favourite famous gamblers from our page.